Clifton R. Breckinridge

-Clifton Rodes Breckinridge (November 22, 1846 – December 3, 1932) was a Democratic alderman, congressman, diplomat, businessman and veteran of the Confederate Army and Navy.
-He was a member of the prominent Breckinridge family, the son of Vice President of the United States and Confederate General John C. Breckinridge and the great-grandson of U.S. Senator and Attorney General of the United States John Breckinridge.
+Clifton Rodes Breckinridge (November 22, 1846 – December 3, 1932) was an American politician who served as a Democratic Party alderman, U.S. representative, diplomat, and businessman.
+He also served in both the Confederate States Army and Confederate States Navy in the American Civil War.
+He was a member of the prominent Breckinridge family, the son of Vice President of the United States and Confederate general John C. Breckinridge and the great-grandson of U.S. Senator and Attorney General of the United States John Breckinridge.

 Early life

 Born near Lexington, Kentucky, the son of John Cabell and Mary Cyrene Burch Breckinridge, Breckinridge attended rural schools in his hometown as a child.
+The Breckinridge family had by that time already established itself as a political dynasty.
+Clifton's grandfather, John Breckinridge, was President Thomas Jefferson’s attorney general, while Clifton's father would over the years hold several high-ranking government positions, including vice president of the United States.

-At the outbreak of the Civil War, he entered the Confederate Army with his father and was later a midshipman in the Confederate Navy.
-After the war, he attended Washington College in Lexington, Virginia for three years where the school's president, Confederate General Robert E. Lee, encouraged his desire for a career of public service.
-Afterwards, he joined his older brother in a cotton plantation near Pine Bluff, Arkansas and engaged in cotton planting and in the commission business for thirteen years.
+At the outbreak of the Civil War, 15-year old Clifton entered the Confederate Army with his father and was later a midshipman in the Confederate Navy.

+After the war, he attended Washington College in Lexington, Virginia, for three years where the school's president, Confederate General Robert E. Lee, encouraged his desire for a career of public service.
+Afterwards, he joined his older brother in a cotton plantation near Pine Bluff, Arkansas, and engaged in cotton planting and in the commission business for thirteen years.
 In 1876, Breckinridge married Katherine Carson, the daughter of a well-to-do Mississippi family, with whom he had four children.

 Politics

 Breckinridge started his political career when he was elected an alderman in the Pine Bluff City Council.

+Congress

 He was later elected a Democrat to the United States House of Representatives in 1882, taking seat in 1883.
-John G. Carlisle, the new Speaker of the House and friend of the Breckinridges, saw to it that the new congressman got a place on the Committee on Ways and Means and he was reelected in 1884 and 1886.
+John G. Carlisle, the new Speaker of the House and friend of the Breckinridges, saw to it that the new congressman got a place on the Committee on Ways and Means.
+He was reelected in 1884 and 1886.